Here are the pics from our eats from our Spring Break trip to Canada. All these pictures are taken on my DSLR camera.

 I could not find the spare key outside the house and everyone was asleep.
 Luckily my grandma woke up to go to the bathroom.
 She heard me outside and let me in.
 (No cell phone because cell phones were nothing like we have today.)
 Even though they wanted to celebrate Christmas since I was in Disney on Christmas Day, I told them I was ready to sleep.

-When I got up, we had to go to Walmart because I had left all of my personal hygiene goodies in my apartment in Lake Buena Vista and my glasses had broke right before I had left.
+When I got up, we had to go to Wal-Mart because I had left all of my personal hygiene goodies in my apartment in Lake Buena Vista and my glasses had broken right before I had left.

 Oh this was a Sunday into Monday ordeal . . .
-And we were only suppose to get 2-3 inches of snow that Sunday.
+And we were only supposed to get 2-3 inches of snow that Sunday.
 (The dates were January 7 into the 8th).